 Can I use the different childcare offers together

-To help clarify what support is available to parents and how the childcare offers interact, a one-page Childcare Overview has been developed by the HMRC.
+To help you understand what support is available to parents and how the childcare offers work, a one-page Childcare Overview has been developed by the HRMC (opens a new window)

 When can my eligible child start to receive the extended entitlement?